kwccoin/6502_solving_de/README.md

 ## Solving a differential equation with a 6502
 An example how to solve a ordinary differential equation (ODL) on a 6502 with Woz's floating point assembly code.

+## Files in the GitHub folder
+code.hex: Prepared binary file with all functions which can be loaded into the monitor (load code.hex 0).

+wozfp1.txt: Original floating point source code from Woz and Roy with instruction.
+This functions are used here.

+wozfp3.txt: An improved version with a really good introduction how to work with it.

+convert.py: Converts the two output files t and u into decimal numbers and print them out with the real solution.

 ## How and Why?
 I'm really into computer history and math.
 I liked how the whole home computer thing started and the time where people actually coded in assembly.
 I'm not into games, so if I had one I would try to do lots of math stuff.
 There are always differential equations in physics which have to be solved with numerical methods.

 Fortunately, some floating point routines were already programmed by Roy Rankin and Steve Wozniak (http://www.6502.org/source/floats/wozfp1.txt).
 I'll use this code and the py65mon monitor (https://github.com/mnaberez/py65) to run it.
 But it'll work on the VICE emulator too.
 And on real machines I guess.

 ## Sketch
 <img src="img/circuit.svg?sanitize=true">

 The example will be the discharging of a capacitor.
-I wanr to know how the voltage is decreasing over the time.
+I want to know how the voltage is decreasing over the time.
 Following differential equation is used:

 ```
 ODL: